Luci2015/umapi-documentation/docs/en/index.md

 <h2>News</h2>
 <div class="isa_info">
 <hr class="api-ref-rule">
 <p><strong>Feb 3, 2026</strong>: Deployment scheduled to fix the wrong identity type showing for imapcted Business IDs that lost their auth account through permanent removal in the main (domain owning) Organisation.
-The previous type was showing Adobe ID and now it shows "Not available".
+The previous type was showing "adobeID" and now it shows "unknown".
 If an extraction of users in the Admin Console is made, then the resulting csv will show the impacted accounts on the <i>Identity type</i> column the question mark sign, instead of one of the known identity types: Adobe ID, Federated ID, Enterprise ID.
 <hr class="api-ref-rule">
 <p><strong>October 27, 2025</strong>: As previously notified, UMAPI no longer returns "tags" information for the following APIs:</p>